cogilabs/CogiPB3kMkIVOS/README.md

 For the moment the equipped state is static (makes sense for a cosplay) and are set in the profile file.

 The footers are interactive, the weight is calculated in function of your current inventory.
-The weapons tab footer will show the damage of your equipped weapon (only shows 10mm for now), the apparel tab footer show armor protection, and the aid one your HP bar.
+The weapons tab footer will show the damage of your equipped weapon, the apparel tab footer show armor protection, and the aid one your HP bar.

+The icons on the Status page are also interactive and also show the damage and armor protection values.

 ### Map